 The New York Times puts B.A.S.S. and the Super B.A.S.S. tournament on its front page.

-After years of campaigning by B.A.S.S. and other sportfishing groups, the Wallop-Breaux amendment to the Dingell-Johnson Act is passed, clearing the way for billions of dollars to be appropriated for state fishery efforts.
+With mixed support from the marine industry, B.A.S.S. lobbies successfully for the Wallop-Breaux Amendment to expand the federal Dingell-Johnson Act.
+The legislation clears the way for billions of dollars to be appropriated for state fishery efforts.

-Helen Sevier and a group of investors purchase B.A.S.S. from founder Ray Scott.
+Helen Sevier and a group of investors purchase B.A.S.S. from founder Ray Scott, who remains as consultant and tournament emcee.

 Kevin VanDam fishes his first B.A.S.S. event, the New York Invitational on the St. Lawrence River.
 The 19-year-old finishes 110th out of 311 anglers.
 VanDam becomes a full-time professional angler a few years later and immediately makes his presence known, finishing in the top 50 of 28 consecutive B.A.S.S. events.